kemapak/blog/Testing/Testing Design Patterns for UI.md

 1. Be resilient: always return what is expected in single or multiple runs.
 1. Allow refactoring safely and with confidence.
 1. Force good code design.
-1. Document the system and the code, and its contract.
+1. Document the system and the code.
+In other words; its contract.

 ## Terms